-- Levothyroxine (such as Synthroid[®], Levathroid[®], Unithyroid[®], Levoxyl[®], Eltroxin[®]) is used in the treatment of hypothyroidism (underactive thyroid gland). - Anticonvulsants (such as Dilantin[®] [phenytoin]; phenobarbitol; Tegretol[®], Carbatrol[®] [carbamazepine]; Depakote[®] [divalproex]; Depacon[®] [valproate]) are used in the treatment of seizure disorders.
+- Levothyroxine (such as Synthroid®, Levathroid®, Unithyroid®, Levoxyl®, Eltroxin®) is used in the treatment of hypothyroidism (underactive thyroid gland). - Anticonvulsants (such as Dilantin® [phenytoin]; phenobarbitol; Tegretol®, Carbatrol® [carbamazepine]; Depakote® [divalproex]; Depacon® [valproate]) are used in the treatment of seizure disorders.

-- Methotrexate is used in the treatment of certain cancers and some chronic conditions such as rheumatoid arthritis and psoriasis. - Heparin® and Coumadin® (warfarin) are used to prevent or dissolve blood clots resulting from immobility, pulmonary embolism, venous thrombosis, or atrial fibrillation. - Lithium (Lithobid[®], Eskalith[®]) is used in the treatment of manic-depression (bipolar disorder), mania, and schitzoaffective disorders. - Gonadotropin releasing hormone agonists (GnRHa) (such as Lupron[®] or its generic equivalent, leuprolide acetate) are used to reduce estrogen levels in pre-menopausal women with endometriosis and fibroids; and also used to reduce testosterone levels in men with prostate cancer.
-Because GnRHa reduces both estrogen and testosterone levels it has a damaging effect on bone and is usually prescribed for only 3 to 6 months at a time.
-Bone density is closely monitored if it is used for longer periods. - Antacids containing aluminum (such as Amphogel[®], Maalox[®], Mylanta[®]) are used in the treatment of indigestion.
-Some clinicians advise switching to a nonaluminum-containing antacid, such as Tums[®], Di-Gel[®] or Rolaids[®], if you need to use antacids long-term.
-A list of antacids and their contents can be accessed through a web site provided in Appendix B. - Medroxyprogesterone acetate injection (Depo-Provera[®] contraceptive injection) is usually used as birth control in women.
+- Methotrexate is used in the treatment of certain cancers and some chronic conditions such as rheumatoid arthritis and psoriasis. - Heparin® and Coumadin® (warfarin) are used to prevent or dissolve blood clots resulting from immobility, pulmonary embolism, venous thrombosis, or atrial fibrillation. - Lithium (Lithobid®, Eskalith®) is used in the treatment of manic depression (bipolar disorder), mania, and schizoaffective disorders. - Gonadotropin-releasing hormone agonists (GnRHa) (such as Lupron or its generic equivalent, leuprolide acetate) are used to reduce estrogen levels in premenopausal women with endometriosis and fibroids; they are also used to reduce testosterone levels in men with prostate cancer.
+Because GnRHa reduces both estrogen and testosterone levels, it has a damaging effect on bone and is usually prescribed for only 3 to 6 months at a time.
+Bone density is closely monitored if it is used for longer periods. - Antacids containing aluminum (such as Amphogel®, Maalox®, Mylanta®) are used in the treatment of indigestion.
+Some clinicians advise switching to a nonaluminum-containing antacid, such as Tums®, Di-Gel®, or Rolaids®, if you need to use antacids long-term.
+A list of antacids and their contents can be accessed through a Web site provided in Appendix B. - Medroxyprogesterone acetate injection (Depo-Provera® contraceptive injection) is usually used as birth control in women.
 Recently, the FDA announced that it was mandating a label change to highlight the risk of bone loss with prolonged use (i.e., >2 years) of Depo-Provera.
 It is not clear if the loss is reversible when the every-3-months injections are stopped, but prior research with postmenopausal women indicated that previous use of Depo-Provera did not have an effect on bone density after menopause, and more recent research with adolescent girls showed that bone density was preserved if they also took estrogen supplements while on the Depo-Provera.